Antoshidza/NestedAssets/README.md

 > :grey_exclamation: **Type of your field should be derived from `ScriptableObject`.
 Field itself should be able to be serialized by unity.**

-> :bulb: You can still assign assets to field manually, by drop asset on field or use.
+> :bulb: You can still assign assets to field manually, by drop asset on field.

 > :bulb: If asset removed from field isn't a part of main asset (even if it is part of another asset), it won't be destroyed, so you can assign / remove safely.